-As Myanmar has opened its doors to the world, so too has the Lesbian, Gay, Bisexual and Transgender community started to become more visible and vocal.
-The &PROUD Yangon LGBT+ film festival adds to the LGBT cultural scene in Myanmar and will celebrate the breadth and diversity of Asian Lesbian, Gay, Bisexual, Transgender, Intersex and Queer lives.
+In the last few years the Myanmar Lesbian, Gay, Bisexual and Transgender community has become far more visible and vocal.
+The &PROUD Yangon LGBT+ film festival adds to this vibrant LGBT cultural scene and will celebrate the breadth and diversity of Asian Lesbian, Gay, Bisexual, Transgender, Intersex and Queer lives.
 Focusing on films from Southeast Asia and other Asian countries, as well as fostering new productions from young Myanmar activists and film makers, our aim is to encourage discussion and debate around LGBT+ identities and to showcase the role of film in encouraging social debate.

 The festival welcomes documentary and fictional films, long and short.
 All films with a principal LGBT+ storyline, or which address the LGBT+ community’s experience, are welcome.
 All films will be subtitled in Burmese, and directors, producers and actors of selected films will be invited to discuss their work with the audience in open sessions between showings.